What Is a Cortisone Shot?

-If you have arthritis, you may have considered a cortisone shot as part of your treatment plan.
-These shots are not pain relievers.
+If you have arthritis, you might have considered a cortisone shot as part of your treatment plan.
+Also called “corticosteroid,” “steroid shot,” and a human-made version of the hormone cortisol, these shots aren't pain relievers.
 Cortisone is a type of steroid, a drug that lowers inflammation, which is something that can lead to less pain.

-Cortisone injections can be used to treat inflammation of small areas of the body, such as inflammation of a specific joint or tendon.
-They can also treat inflammation that is widespread throughout the body, such as with allergic reactions, asthma, and rheumatoid arthritis, which affects many joints.
+Cortisone shots can be used to treat inflammation of small areas of the body, like inflammation of a specific joint or tendon.
+They can also treat inflammation that's widespread throughout the body, like when you have allergic reactions, asthma, and rheumatoid arthritis, which affects many joints.

 You can get cortisone shots at your doctor's office.
 They offer quick relief for inflammation that's just in one part of your body -- for instance, a knee or elbow affected by arthritis.

-A single injection can avoid certain side effects, notably stomach irritation, that can happen with other anti-inflammation drugs.
+A single shot won't have certain side effects, like stomach irritation, that can happen with other anti-inflammatory drugs.

 Short-term side effects are rare, but they can include the following: